eth-easl/dandelionFunctionExamples/wasm-compiler/README.md

 # compile

-`compile-matmul.sh` compiles `matmul.wasm` to a native function binary.
+`compile-function.sh` compiles the function `$FUNCTION` defined in the script to a native binary, invoking the rWasm compiler and then compiling a wrapper crate.

 ## 1. rWasm: `<input>.wasm` -> `sandbox-generated` Rust crate